phillips1021/phillips_b2_examples/B2_Servlet_Example_Part_Two/README.txt

 will be rendered.

-The project demonstrates how to use the Context object to get course and user information and how to use the breadcrumb tag.
+The project demonstrates how to use the Context object to get course and user information from within both the JSP and within a Servlet and how to use the breadcrumb tag.